JoshuaRoweTTS/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/11-create-power-bi-paginated-report.md

 20. In the report designer, notice that a report header region has been added to the report layout.

-21. To select the body textbox, click the “Click to add title” textbox.
+21. To select the body textbox, click the outskirts of the “Click to add title” textbox.

 22. To move the textbox, click the four-headed arrow icon, and then drag it into the header region to then drop it at the very top-left of the report header region.